Halozyme Therapeutics (NASDAQ:HALO) Issues FY 2022 Earnings Guidance

-A number of analysts have issued reports on the stock.
-Piper Sandler reduced their target price on shares of Halozyme Therapeutics from $43.00 to $42.00 in a research note on Wednesday, February 23rd.
-Zacks Investment Research upgraded shares of Halozyme Therapeutics from a strong sell rating to a hold rating and set a $37.00 target price for the company in a research note on Monday, March 14th.
-Finally, StockNews.com upgraded shares of Halozyme Therapeutics from a hold rating to a buy rating in a research note on Monday.
-Two research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Buy and an average price target of $47.83.
+Several brokerages have commented on HALO.
+Piper Sandler lowered their price target on Halozyme Therapeutics from $43.00 to $42.00 in a report on Wednesday, February 23rd.
+StockNews.com downgraded shares of Halozyme Therapeutics from a buy rating to a hold rating in a research note on Tuesday.
+Finally, Zacks Investment Research upgraded shares of Halozyme Therapeutics from a strong sell rating to a hold rating and set a $37.00 price objective on the stock in a research note on Monday, March 14th.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $47.83.

-Hedge funds have recently made changes to their positions in the stock.
-Silvercrest Asset Management Group LLC increased its position in Halozyme Therapeutics by 11.2% during the fourth quarter.
-Silvercrest Asset Management Group LLC now owns 8,758 shares of the biopharmaceutical company’s stock worth $352,000 after acquiring an additional 880 shares during the period.
-LPL Financial LLC increased its holdings in Halozyme Therapeutics by 42.0% in the 4th quarter.
-LPL Financial LLC now owns 24,589 shares of the biopharmaceutical company’s stock valued at $989,000 after buying an additional 7,271 shares during the period.
-Advisors Asset Management Inc. increased its holdings in Halozyme Therapeutics by 5.6% in the 4th quarter.
-Advisors Asset Management Inc. now owns 27,978 shares of the biopharmaceutical company’s stock valued at $1,125,000 after buying an additional 1,486 shares during the period.
-Deutsche Bank AG increased its holdings in Halozyme Therapeutics by 6.3% in the 4th quarter.
-Deutsche Bank AG now owns 111,307 shares of the biopharmaceutical company’s stock valued at $4,476,000 after buying an additional 6,617 shares during the period.
-Finally, California State Teachers Retirement System increased its holdings in Halozyme Therapeutics by 1.6% in the 4th quarter.
-California State Teachers Retirement System now owns 195,973 shares of the biopharmaceutical company’s stock valued at $7,880,000 after buying an additional 3,170 shares during the period.
-90.21% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+Silvercrest Asset Management Group LLC raised its holdings in shares of Halozyme Therapeutics by 11.2% in the fourth quarter.
+Silvercrest Asset Management Group LLC now owns 8,758 shares of the biopharmaceutical company’s stock valued at $352,000 after buying an additional 880 shares during the last quarter.
+LPL Financial LLC raised its holdings in shares of Halozyme Therapeutics by 42.0% in the fourth quarter.
+LPL Financial LLC now owns 24,589 shares of the biopharmaceutical company’s stock valued at $989,000 after buying an additional 7,271 shares during the last quarter.
+Advisors Asset Management Inc. raised its holdings in shares of Halozyme Therapeutics by 5.6% in the fourth quarter.
+Advisors Asset Management Inc. now owns 27,978 shares of the biopharmaceutical company’s stock valued at $1,125,000 after buying an additional 1,486 shares during the last quarter.
+Deutsche Bank AG raised its holdings in shares of Halozyme Therapeutics by 6.3% in the fourth quarter.
+Deutsche Bank AG now owns 111,307 shares of the biopharmaceutical company’s stock valued at $4,476,000 after buying an additional 6,617 shares during the last quarter.
+Finally, California State Teachers Retirement System raised its holdings in shares of Halozyme Therapeutics by 1.6% in the fourth quarter.
+California State Teachers Retirement System now owns 195,973 shares of the biopharmaceutical company’s stock valued at $7,880,000 after buying an additional 3,170 shares during the last quarter.
+90.21% of the stock is owned by institutional investors.

 Halozyme Therapeutics, Inc operates as a biopharma technology platform company in the United States, Switzerland, Ireland, Belgium, Japan, and internationally.
 The company's products are based on the ENHANZE drug delivery technology, a patented recombinant human hyaluronidase enzyme (rHuPH20) that enables the subcutaneous delivery of injectable biologics, such as monoclonal antibodies and other therapeutic molecules, as well as small molecules and fluids.